 Before we dive in, there are other common problems that may cause your knob to spin or fall off though, so let's rule out a couple other scenarios first.

 Scenario A) Your set screw is just loose.
 Find your set screw in the 'collar' or base of your knob, make sure it's sitting on the face of your spindle (not on a corner).
 To check, take out your set screw and look through the hole.
 If you see a corner, twist the knob a little further.
 Otherwise, tighten down the set screw and check to see if your knob still spins.
 If not, then you're already done!
 Victory lap!

 Scenario B) Your door knob's glass has come loose from the collar.
 To test this, hold the collar, or base, of the knob, and see if the glass spins independently.
-If so, this will require some macGuyvering with super glue or possibly just replacement.
+If so, this will require some macGuyvering with super glue (we recommend the super runny xylene based kind to really get in there and twisting the glass part around while it's wet to get all the crannies) or possibly just replacement.

 Assuming neither scenario is true, let's move on to step 1: